pivotal/docs-platform-automation/docs/downloading-and-testing.md

     If you are new to Concourse, [Concourse CI Tutorials](https://docs.pivotal.io/p-concourse/guides.html) would be a good place to start.

 * Persisted datastore that can be accessed by Concourse resource (e.g. s3, gcs, minio)
-* Pivnet access to [Platform Automation][pivnet-platform-automation]
+* Pivnet access to [Platform Automation for PCF][pivnet-platform-automation]

 ### Download

-1. Download the latest [Platform Automation][pivnet-platform-automation] from Pivnet.
+1. Download the latest [Platform Automation for PCF][pivnet-platform-automation] from Pivnet.
    This includes:
     * `Concourse Tasks`
     * `Docker Image for Concourse Tasks`